appsmithorg/appsmith-docs/website/docs/reference/widgets/modal.md

 | **Background color** | Sets the background color of the widget. |
 | **Border Radius**    | Allows you to define curved corners.     |

-## Reopening created modals
+## Reopening Created Modals

-Selecting the created modal listed in the Entity Explorer opens it in Edit mode.
+Selecting the created modal listed in the Entity Explorer will open it in Edit mode.

 ![Click to expand](/img/open-created-modal.gif)

-## Opening modals via widgets
+## Opening Modals via Widgets

 To open the Modals via other widgets please refer to [Show Modal](../appsmith-framework/widget-actions/show-modal.md) function.